sidhartha11/InterviewTricks/README.md

 3. Numerical algorithms that commonly pop up as Trick interview questions
 4. JDK8 Lambda examples
 5. Many examples are documented and illustrated from the seminal , yet old , book "Concurrency In Practice".
 I have tried add JDK8 lambda expressions to the examples wherever possible.
+6. Numerical Summing Trick Questions: Number pairs in a set that sum up to some n; Subset Sum Problem; etc etc

 CONTRIBUTE!
 CONTRIBUTE!
 Feel free to offer pull requests.
 If I like your request I will add it to my repository noting your contribution.
 I'll pay special attention to any Dynamic programming examples or any experimental Trie algorithms you might know about.